UMBCCyberDawgs/umbccyberdawgs.github.io/index.md

 * An environment conducive to learning relevant tools and techniques
 * A place to meet like-minded students and discuss all things cyber and computing security

-Our meetings vary in subject material week to week.
-If you have specific topics you would like to learn more about please email our club secretary.
-If you would like to present a talk or teach a new skill please email our club president.
+Our meetings vary in subject material from week to week.
+If you have specific topics you would like to learn more about, please email our club secretary.
+If you would like to present a talk or teach a new skill, please email our club president.

 ## Club Events